-If you click on the AND, a dropdown with the other Boolean Operators will appear:
+If you click on the AND, a drop-down with the other Boolean Operators will appear:

-Remember that AND will help narrow a search, OR will expand it.
+Remember, AND will help narrow a search, OR will expand it.
 Notice the different search results here:

-Wildcards - uses a symbol to retrieve variations of letters within a word.
+Wildcard - uses a symbol to retrieve variations of letters within a word.
 The symbols most commonly used are ?, $, *

-|*||Search: educat* Retrieve: education, educate, educated, educator, educators|
+|*||educat*||education, educate, educated, educator, educators|

 Some databases vary on the symbol they prefer you to use.
 This information can be found in the Help section of a database.
 You can also always ask a librarian!